g0ulartleo/mirante-alerts/README.md

 }
 ```

 See the [custom-sentinels](docs/custom-sentinels.md) documentation for details.
-(TBD)

-### Adding a new alert
+### Adding a new alarm
-Simply create a new yaml file in the `alerts` directory.
-The path of the file be reflected in the URL of the alert.
+Simply create a new yaml file in the `alarms` directory.
+The path of the file be reflected in the URL of the alarm.

 ## Components

-- **HTTP Server:** Serves the web UI that displays alert status and history.
+- **HTTP Server:** Serves the web UI that displays alarm status and history.
 Located in `cmd/http-server/`.
 - **Worker Server:** Processes background tasks such as writing signals and executing sentinel checks.
 See `cmd/worker-server/`.
 - **Scheduler:** Registers and executes periodic sentinel checks as well as cleanup tasks.
 Located in `cmd/scheduler/`.